-Figure 2-19.
+Figure 2-32.
 Menu Status-Slot Table.

-- To read out the firmware status and store it locally (file extension .dtf), select Switch > Save Firmware Status to File.... - 3.
-To read out the overall status of the ServSwitch DKM FX and store it locally (file extension .zip), select Switch > Save Status to File....
+- 2. To read the firmware status and store it locally (file extension .dtf), select "Switch > Save Firmware Status to File..." - 3.
+To read the overall status of the ServSwitch DKM FX and store it locally (file extension .zip), select "Switch > Save Status to File...".

-The various modules can expanded and retracted in the column Name by clicking with the left mouse button on the plus or minus symbols to get a better overview.
+The various modules can expanded and retracted in the "Name" column by clicking the left-mouse button on the plus or minus symbols to get a better overview.

-By clicking on the plus resp. minus symbol in the upper right corner of the working area, you can expand and retract all module information with one click at the left mouse button.
+Click on the plus resp. minus symbol in the upper right corner of the working area to expand and retract all module information with one click of the left-mouse button.